J2A-org/treelative-api/README.md

 - Copy `.env.example` as `.env` with the proper values

 ## Development
-- Copy `.env.example` as `.env` and set the proper credentials for the database
 - Install dependencies by running `npm i`
 - Start the development server by running `npm run start`
 - Open up graphQL playground from `http://localhost:{PORT}` where `PORT` is set in the `.env` file.